 Located in the historic surrounds of England’s medieval capital, the school is fortunate to maintain 11 acres of formal gardens and more than 80 listed buildings.
 Many of these buildings are of national importance and all are in current use.
-More information on the school's location and buildings can be found here.
+More information on the school's location and buildings can be found here

 One hour tours of Winchester College, led by experienced Tour Guides, concentrate on the medieval heart of the school including Chamber Court, Chapel, College Hall, Cloisters and the 17th Century School building.
 Tours are available daily and start at the Porters’ Lodge on College Street, SO23 9NA.

-September - March: Monday to Saturday at 10.15, 11.30 and 14.15, Sunday at 14.15 and 15.30
+Monday - Saturday: 10.15, 11.30 and 14.15, Sunday at 14.15 and 15.30

-Groups of fewer than 10 need not pre-book and can purchase a ticket directly from the Tour Guide.
+Groups of fewer than 10 need not pre-book and can purchase a ticket directly from their Tour Guide.

-For further information on our guided tours or for group bookings please contact us on +44 (0)1962 621209 or email@example.com.
+For further information or group bookings please contact us on +44 (0)1962 621209 or email@example.com.